SzaboZsombor/Ising_model_simulation/README.md

 # Ising Model Simulation with External Field

 This project simulates the two-dimensional Ising model in the presence of an external magnetic field.
-It provides a computational study of magnetic phase transitions in a ferromagnetic system using the Metropolis Monte Carlo method.
+It provides a computational study of magnetic phase transitions in a ferromagnetic system using the Metropolis-Hastings algorithm.
 All parameters are expressed in physical units (Kelvin, Tesla, Joules, etc.) to allow comparison with experimental systems.

 ## Physical Model